kahootali/golang-sample-app/README.md

 # golang-sample-app
-A sample golang application to show CI/CD with Github Actions
+A sample golang application to show CI/CD with Github Actions.